 The first step to address affordability and access began with the decision to eliminate the standardized test score requirement for admission, focusing on a more holistic approach to recruiting and accepting those students who demonstrate the potential to succeed at RWU through qualities beyond those measured through test scores, class rank and high school GPA alone (for details see TEST OPTIONAL)

 This was followed by the decision of the University’s Board of Trustees to FREEZE tuition for all currently enrolled full-time, undergraduate, day students at the 2012-13 level, and GUARANTEE that rate for those students who remain continuously enrolled, full-time over the next one, two or three years, depending on their current class level.
-Tuition for full-time, undergraduate, day students entering in fall 2013 will also be frozen at the 2012-13 level, and will be guaranteed for all who are continuously enrolled for four years (for details see TUITION FREEZE)
+Tuition for full-time, undergraduate, day students entering in fall 2014, 2015, and 2016 was also frozen at the 2012-13 level, and is guaranteed for all who are continuously enrolled for four years (for details see TUITION FREEZE)

 Our Value Proposition